-How Are Contestants Chosen on ‘Married at First Sight’?
+How Are ‘Married at First Sight’ Contestants Chosen?

 Dating is hard.
-With all of the dating apps that pop up, the dating pool has deepened but it doesn’t seem like the fish are becoming any better of a catch.
-Which is why people have begun to flock to the idea of being married at first sight.
+With all of the dating apps that pop up, the dating pool has deepened but it doesn’t seem like the fish are becoming any more of a catch.
+Maybe this is why people are more open to the idea of being married at first sight.
 Married at First Sight is a reality show that puts individuals through an extensive matchmaking process in order to find their perfect match.
-The only catch is that once that match is found, the person has to marry them without ever meeting them before the wedding day.
+The only catch is that once that match is found, the person has to marry them without ever meeting previously.

 As viewers, we meet the contestants right before their wedding day, but there is a lot more that goes into finding those perfect matches that we never even see.
 Here’s how the contestants are chosen for blind matrimony.